 Quickly, I had to pivot in the moment while he stood next to me.
-As a substitute, I cheerfully described ‘Oatmeal No-Bake Cookies.’
+As a substitute, I cheerfully described ‘Peanut Butter, Chocolate and Oatmeal No-Bake Cookies.’
 Seemingly receptive to the change, he was excited to begin mixing.
 Soon, we had set out the ingredients on his table.
 After measuring together, he began pouring and mixing …

 In the end, we made snowflake sugar cookies and played fun children’s music in the background.
-Next, we created a card, filled a small box with cookies and tied it with ribbon.
+Next, we created a card, filled a small box with cookies and tied a ribbon on it.
 For extra cheer, we included some holiday animal napkins.
-Before walking next door to deliver the “C is for care and concern cookies,” we put on our jackets and I texted our neighbor—certain she was home with her foot up…

 No answer.
 (Sigh)

-As soon as his mom arrived to pick him up and he burst into tears.
+As soon as his mom arrived to pick him up, he burst into tears.
 With the best of intentions, I had set an expectation and was unable to deliver.
 How could I have been so ill-prepared?
 As a trained Montessori teacher, mother of three grown children, … All I could think was how did I let his happen?

-Actually, this is Montessori at Home.
+Actually, this is Montessori at home.
 Home is not a classroom.
 Home is real life moments and situations.
 In the end, it was actually a really good day.
-Thankfully, the tears lasted for only moments.
-Looking back at our morning, he and I connected as we reviewed how our cookie care activity unfolded.
-Importantly, I apologized and we made a new plan to deliver the cookies.
+And, thankfully, the tears lasted for only moments.

 With his own small box in hand, he and his mom left with cookies for his family.
 Waving, he had a big smile and a few new experiences in his heart.
 Among them, he had learned new lyrics to fun songs and how to make cookies because you care.
 And he is going to meet our neighbor next week—it’s been confirmed.